-Dear parent/carer
+Dear parent/carer,

-Height and weight checks for children in Reception and Year 6
+Re: Height and weight checks for children in Reception and Year 6 in 2024

-Every year the height and weight of Reception and Year 6 children in schools in England is measured.
+Every year the height and weight of Reception and Year 6 children in schools in England are measured.
 This is called the National Child Measurement Programme (NCMP).
-It is important to know how children are growing so that we can provide the best support.
+We know how important your child's health is to you and looking after your child's healthy growth is a really important part of that.
+We hope you can use this information to add to the full picture that you have of your child's health.
+It is also important to know how children are growing so that we can provide the best support.

-Trained health staff from Nottingham CityCare Partnership carry out the measurements.
-Children are measured in a private space away from other children and will be fully clothed only taking off their shoes and coats.
-Your child's measurements will be added to their health record.
+Maintaining the wellbeing of children during the NCMP is very important.
+Trained health staff from Nottingham CityCare carry out the measurements.
+Children are measured in a private space away from other children and will be fully clothed, only taking off their shoes and coats.
+Children will not be made to take part on the day if they do not want to.

-The staff will work in a COVID-safe way, in line with your school's safety plans and as recommended in the national guidance for schools and healthcare.
+Staff will work in a sensitive and safe way, in line with your school's safety plans and national guidance for schools and healthcare.
+Teachers, other children or other parents will not see the information.